DNN-Connect/UserAccountManagement/README.md

-** This project is no longer acively maintained.
+** This project is no longer actively maintained.
 Use at own risk. **

 [![Stories in Ready](https://badge.waffle.io/DNN-Connect/UserAccountManagement.png?label=ready&title=Ready)](https://waffle.io/DNN-Connect/UserAccountManagement)